-English Major, Digital Copywriter for GCU Blogs
+English Literature Major, Digital Copywriter for GCU Blogs

 Who am I and how did I get to GCU?

 I am a writer before I am anything else, hoping to write creative work professionally in the future.
-I love all forms of art, and was looking for a small school on the West Coast that had good programs in the arts to work towards my bachelor’s degree in English.
-What drew me to GCU was the kindness of the students and faculty upon my initial visit, and the close-knit community.
+I love all forms of art and was looking for a small school on the West Coast that had good programs in the arts to work towards my bachelor’s degree in English.
+What drew me to GCU was the kindness of the students and faculty upon my initial visit and the close-knit community.
 Of course, being from Florida, Arizona was a long way to travel for college and a huge risk to take being so far from home.
-I previously lived in San Diego, CA, for a short period of time, where I grew to love the West and all it had to offer.
+I previously lived in San Diego for a short period of time, where I grew to love the West and all it had to offer.
 I knew I was making the right choice by coming back out West, and I stand by my decision today.

-What do I enjoy most about my role at GCU?
+What do I enjoy most at GCU?

 What advice do I have for future GCU students?

 My advice to future GCU students is to stay persistent and always put your best foot forward when it comes to working towards your future.
 Although my college experience has gone by faster than most, as I am completing my degree in three years instead of four, the time passes quicker than you would expect.
 Going the extra mile, especially when it comes to your career and passion, is crucial – if you wait to do something, the opportunities might pass you by before you get the chance to notice.